Managing Director - Strategy & Business Development

 In May 2006, Graham was promoted to Air Vice-Marshal and appointed the Chief of Air Force.
 In June 2011, he was posted as the Defence Attaché to the United States of America.

 He was made an Officer of the New Zealand Order of Merit (ONZM) in the January 2008 New Year’s Honours List.

-Jerry Szulinski is the Lockheed Martin Mission Systems and Training (MST) Senior Program Manager for the ALEXANDER program providing transformational logistics and engineering services for the New Zealand Defence Force (NZDF), Police, Fire Service and other customers.
+Jerry Szulinski is the Lockheed Martin Rotary & Mission Systems (RMS) Senior Program Manager for the ALEXANDER program providing transformational logistics and engineering services for the New Zealand Defence Force (NZDF), Police, Fire Service and other customers.
 He is responsible for managing a workforce of over 200 people delivering a broad range of services including Maintenance, Repair, and Overhaul (MRO), Managed Fleet Utilisation, sustainment, training, and design and development of custom engineering solutions across five sites in New Zealand.

 Mr. Szulinski has over 25 years of broad experience in various disciplines including engineering, leadership, and management of training, satellite ground systems, and logistics programs.
 Mr. Szulinski has worked with a broad spectrum of domestic and international customers including US Air Force, US Army, US Navy, Defense Threat Reduction Agency, as well as the Air Forces of Poland and Italy, and now various New Zealand customers during three international assignments.